-Built for founder-led service firms making their first 1–5 remote hires.Inspect the brief
+Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 The useful parts of a hiring decision, organized in one place.

-THE FIRST HIRE BRIEFIllustrative example
+THE FIRST HIRE BRIEFROLE EVIDENCE FRAMEWORK

 SHORTLIST FOR